Aliases for XBP1 Gene

 GeneCards Summary for XBP1 Gene

 XBP1 (X-Box Binding Protein 1) is a Protein Coding gene.
-Diseases associated with XBP1 include Major Affective Disorder-7 and Myeloma.
-Among its related pathways are HTLV-I infection and Unfolded Protein Response (UPR).
+Diseases associated with XBP1 include Major Affective Disorder-7 and Bipolar Disorder.
+Among its related pathways are HTLV-I infection and IgA-Producing B Cells in the Intestine.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for XBP1 Gene